 What is the difference between 2.4GHz and 5GHZ wireless bands?

 Typically, most wireless routers use signals in either the 5 GHz or 2.4 GHz range.
 The range and speed of the wireless network are not necessarily related.
-Newer routers, such as the 802.11n typically have the capability of "dual band" operation simultaneously using both 2.4GHz and 5GHz at the same time.
-Having a dual band router allows users to connect to both bands which gives the user less interference and greater flexibility.
-802.11ac further expands on this concepts and runs entirely in 5 GHz, which is unfortunately not compatible with our cameras.
-Routers which can run using either 2.4 GHz or 5 GHz are typically referred to as dual band routers.
-Depending upon your wireless router, you may have two separate names for each band or some wireless routers will combine both bands into a single network name when they are running on mixed mode (which is what happens when 2.4GHz and 5GHz are running simultaneously.
+Newer routers, such as the 802.11n typically have the capability of "dual-band" operation simultaneously using both 2.4GHz and 5GHz at the same time.
+Having a dual-band router allows users to connect to both bands which gives the user less interference and greater flexibility.
+802.11ac further expands on this concept and runs entirely in 5 GHz, which is unfortunately not compatible with our cameras.
+Routers that can run using either 2.4 GHz or 5 GHz are typically referred to as dual-band routers.
+Depending upon your wireless router, you may have two separate names for each band or some wireless routers will combine both bands into a single network name when they are running on mixed-mode (which is what happens when 2.4GHz and 5GHz are running simultaneously.

-5GHz and 2.4GHz are different frequencies which offer both advantages and disadvantages.
-2.4GHz offers increased range and higher solid object penetration and is a popular choice for many electronic devices including Kodak Video Monitors.
+5GHz and 2.4GHz are different frequencies that offer both advantages and disadvantages.
+2.4GHz offers increased range and higher solid object penetration and is a popular choice for many electronic devices.

 Can the camera connect to either 2.4GHz or 5GHz routers?

 No. The camera can only be connected using 2.4 GHz.